 In 2009, EPA and DOE signed a Memorandum of Understanding (MOU) that redefined roles and responsibilities to address implementation challenges and capitalize on the strengths of each agency.
 Feedback from stakeholders has been positive on improvements in the program since the 2009 MOU.

 EPA is the ENERGY STAR brand manager and is accountable for maintaining the integrity of the label.
-For ENERGY STAR products, EPA is responsible for setting product performance levels.
+For ENERGY STAR products, EPA is responsible for setting product performance levels, educating consumers and businesses, and supporting the efforts of manufacturers, retailers and utilities.
 EPA also oversees third-party certification and verification testing.
 Across the more than 75 product categories, EPA has demonstrated accessibility and transparency in the implementation of the ENERGY STAR products program.
 EPA also is responsible for the ENERGY STAR New Homes, Commercial, and Industrial programs, including ENERGY STAR Portfolio Manager.